Hoohm/dropSeqPipe/docs/docs/Installation.md

 ## How to update the pipeline

-Go to your experiment folder, then pull.
+Go to the experiment folder, then pull.

 ```
 git pull